 Social Sciences: psychology and sociology for health sciences, Australian health care system, Indigenous studies, research methods, and complementary medicine.

 Biological Sciences: anatomy, physiology, kinesiology, and neuroscience.

-The Bachelor of Occupational Therapy includes an embedded Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.
+The Bachelor of Occupational Therapy includes an embedded allied health Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.

 A variety of assessment methods are used in this course including multiple choice examinations, essay style examinations, scenario based learning studies, tutorial workshop presentations, debates, written assignments, and clinical skills testing.
 For each unit there are 2 to 5 assessment items.